mshibanami/redirect-web/CONTRIBUTING.md

 ## File structure

-- `docs/`: A documentation of Redirect Web for Safari, which is hosted as [mshibanami.github.io/redirect-web](https://mshibanami.github.io/redirect-web/).
+All the contents hosted as [mshibanami.github.io/redirect-web](https://mshibanami.github.io/redirect-web/) are in the [docs](docs) folder.

-- `library/`: Data of the library available on the app, such as rules and categories.
+Contents of the library available on the app are in [docs/library](docs/library).
+If you want to modify the contents, please check [README.md in the folder](docs/library/README.md).

-### Documentation

-#### Livereload
+## Livereload

 The documentation is powered by Docsify, and you can livereload it with their `docsify-cli`.
 Please check [their repository](https://github.com/docsifyjs/docsify-cli), and install it.